 • The contrast between your text and background is important.
 Contrast should be high but not extreme.
 Take a look at Penny Juice again – that is garish.

-• Using all capital letters make text harder to read.
+• Using all capital letters make the text harder to read.
 Why?
 BECAUSE THEY ARE ALL THE SAME SIZE AND HAVE A BLOCK LOOK.
 Lower case letters are all a bit unique and much easier to read.
-Plus, when you use all caps, readers have a psychological feel of begin yelled at.
+Plus, when you use all caps, readers have a psychological feeling of being yelled at.

 • Size of type: While this is an extreme example,

 It points out how frustrated anyone would feel trying to read this.

 Each of these blocks of text could have its own page rather than all be crammed onto the home page.

 Moreover, this is a “zoomed” version which then clouds up the text.